 “They were gods, giant gods.”
-That's how Tennessee Titans controlling owner Amy Adams Strunk described Titans of Greek mythology.
-“So we wanted that feel” she continued.
+That's how Tennessee Titans controlling owner Amy Adams Strunk described the Titans of Greek mythology.
+“So we wanted that feel,” she continued.
 “It's going to be what you think of a Titan."
 Strunk was referring to the new uniforms and helmets the Titans will be wearing when they take the field for the new season.

 Dazzling Helmets